 - 1 Tbsp extra virgin olive oil

-2 Toast the shelled pistachios by heating a small skillet on high heat.
+Toast the shelled pistachios by heating a small skillet on medium high heat.
 Add the pistachios and heat until lightly browned.
 Remove from heat and let cool.

-3 When you are ready to serve, if there is a lot of excess liquid in the radishes, strain some of it out.
-Then toss the toasted pistachios, mint, and olive oil in with the radishes.
+When you are ready to serve, if there is a lot of excess liquid in the radishes, strain some of it out.